Documentation

 Browser-like navigation, snapshots, breadcrumbs, suggestions

-/dig-history /dig-back /dig-forward /dig-snapshot /dig-suggest
+/dig-history /dig-back /dig-forward /save-context /load-context /dig-suggest

 3. Team Collaboration